elcicd/el-CICD-docs/tutorial.md

     <gmail-id>+<unique-demo-name>dev@gmail.com
 ```

-For example, for the _dev_ image repository:
+For example, for the each image repository:

 ```
     myemailid+elcicddev@gmail.com

+    myemailid+elcicdnonprod@gmail.com

+    myemailid+elcicdprod@gmail.com
 ```

 ### Create the el-CICD Compatible Jenkins Agents

 In order to run the builds, a number of Jenkins Agents must be available for use.
-Some simple, default Agents have been defined for use by all the demo projects.
+Some simple, default Agents have been defined for use by all the demo projects, and can be used for production builds.
 The default Agents that OKD comes with will not be useful, since el-CICD relies heavily on the `skopeo` tool for image verification, promotion, and tagging, and on installing `kustomize` rather than relying the `oc` CLI in order to support older versions of OKD.

 From the el-CICD directory run the following shell script